flutter/flutter/specs/style.md

     //    - you are in your parent's current display list and it's in its parent's and so on up to the top, and
     //    - you haven't had paint() called since the last time you were dirtied
     // - the following things make you dirty:
-    //    - dimensions of your style node changed
+    //    - dimensions of your RenderNode changed
     //    - one of your properties with needsLayout or needsPaint changed

   virtual void paintChildren(RenderingSurface canvas);